 This executive document was published in the 11/15/2005, issue, Vol. 2005, No. 22, of the Utah State Bulletin.

-IN WITNESS, WHEREOF, I have hereunto set my hand and caused to be affixed the Great Seal of the State of Utah this 8th day of November, 2005.
+IN TESTIMONY WHEREOF, I have hereunto set my hand and caused to be affixed the Great Seal of the State of Utah.
+Done at the State Capitol Complex in Salt Lake City, Utah, this 1st day of November, 2005.

 Each executive document is published from an electronic version provided by the Governor's office.
 Occasionally, special symbols or characters may appear in the original document (e.g., a section character for the word "section", a publishing quote for a regular quote, etc.).
 These special symbols or characters may not translate well across computer systems or applications.
 In cases where special symbols or characters have been used in the original, the division has substituted the full word or the standard character.